mattermost/mattermost-developer-documentation/site/content/blog/2019-11-04-unit-testing-mmctl-commands.md

 So first things first, we need to create the test function for our command.
 We use one function per command and then we separate the different test cases with `s.Run` blocks.

-Our tests are part of a [`testify` suite](https://godoc.org/github.com/stretchr/testify/suite), that prepares the environment for us, and generates the mocked client so we can easily use it inside our tests.
+Our tests are part of a [`testify` suite](https://godoc.org/github.com/stretchr/testify/suite) that prepares the environment for us and generates the mocked client so we can easily use it inside our tests.
 To add a new test function to the suite, we just need to define it on the suite struct:

 ```go
 func (s *MmctlUnitTestSuite) TestSearchUserCmd() {